PBSW/SSD-Compulsory-Password-Manager/README.md

 ## Security Model discussion

-a

 ### What are we protecting against?

 Bad actors/malicous users, data breaches.
+Who are our threat actors?
 Auth handling.

 ### Security Model